arp242/arp242.net/code/xdg_open.vim/index.markdown

 ---
 layout: code
-title: "xdg-open.vim"
+title: "xdg_open.vim"
-link: "xdg-open.vim"
+link: "xdg_open.vim"
 last_version: "master"
-pre1: "Project status: experimental"
+pre1: "Project status: stable"

 ---

 Re-implements netrw's `gx` command with a call to `xdg-open` (or a similar tool of your choosing).

-This is especially useful if you're using dirvish or some other file-manager.
+This is especially useful if you're using dirvish or some other file-manager other than netrw.

 Is this fully compatible with netrw?
 ------------------------------------